Shortages of drivers cause more truck wrecks, and the solution is complex.

 A correlation exists between the age, experience, and training of the truck driver and the likelihood of an accident.
 A new driver is much more likely to be involved in an unnecessary crash than an experienced driver.

-Visit our The Woodlands, Conroe attorney for truck accident page.
+Visit our Conroe truck accident page